 Meanwhile, you can play at social and sweepstakes sites that use virtual currencies for baccarat and other table games.
 Those in New York can also create accounts at New Jersey online casinos, although you will need to travel over to NJ in order to play the games.

 New York baccarat FAQ

 Currently, you cannot win real money playing online baccarat in New York, although that could change soon as NY contemplates legalizing new NY online casinos to the already legal online sportsbooks in the state.

 New York players willing to travel to New Jersey for real money online casinos will find sites like BetMGM, BetRivers, Caesars, DraftKings, and FanDuel to be great choices for online baccarat.

 Many of those above-listed sites feature demo versions that are free online baccarat games you can play.
 There are other free-to-play baccarat games online where you can get a feel for how the game plays.

 Most online casinos offer frequent bonuses and promotions.
-Usually, whenever you earn site credits or free bets at an online casino, you can use them to play baccarat or any other game.
-Sometimes these free bets might apply only to a specific game, or in the case of free spins must be used for slots.
+Usually, whenever you earn site credits or bonus bets at an online casino, you can use them to play baccarat or any other game.
+Sometimes these bonus site credits might apply only to a specific game, or in the case of free spins must be used for slots.
 In other instances, bonuses might be reserved for users of mobile casino apps and not available on the web-based site.
 But often they can be used for baccarat.
 Read through the terms associated with any bonus to make sure.